 Flue Space Guidelines

 The guidelines for flue spaces can vary depending on your local building codes.
-Usually, transverse flue spaces are required for all racking arrangements at all heights.
+Usually, all racking arrangements at all heights require transverse flue spaces.

 Longitudinal flue spaces are required in a double row rack when the storage height exceeds 25 feet.
-Any system under 25′ is not required to have longitudinal (vertical) flue spacing but you should confirm with local fire departments.
+Any system under 25′ does not require longitudinal (vertical) flue spacing but you should confirm with local fire departments.

 Flue spaces, regardless if they are longitudinal or transverse are to be a minimum of 6”.
 These flue spaces shall run the entire height of the rack, from top to bottom.
 The code mandates storage aids if the flue is not being maintained.
 These aids are designed to provide some barrier or restraint to assist in keeping the space open.